Showing posts with label Travels. Show all posts

 St. Francis church of Schio

-This church and monastery were inaugurated in 1436.
+This church and monastery were formally inaugurated in 1436, though the church was first built in 1412.
 Built on the eastern edge of the medieval town on the hill of Olives, it is one of the most beautiful churches in the city.
-The church has a famous painting (below) by the well-known renaissance-period artist Francesco Verla (1470-1521) and a 14th century stone statue of Madonna.
+The church has a famous painting (below) dedicated to St Catherine by the well-known renaissance-period artist Francesco Verla (1470-1521).
+It also has a beautiful 14th century stone statue of Madonna that gives the impression of being made of wood.

 Francesco Verla painting, St Francis church, Schio (VI), Italy - Image by S. Deepak

-The asymmetrical looking church (below) with a central nave and one sided aisle is open to public only on special occasions (at present, it is on the afternoons of the first Sundays of the month but that keeps on changing).
+The asymmetrical looking church (below) with a central nave and one sided aisle is open to public only on special occasions (at present, it is on the afternoons of the first Sundays of the month and has a guided tour at 4 PM).
+While visiting this church, remember to look down on the floor, which has the tombs of some of the famous families of Schio.

 Asymmetrical St Francis church, Schio (VI), Italy - Image by S. Deepak